sreeragiyer/FOSSEE-Optimization-Toolbox/README.md

 2. Run `exec loader.sce`
 3. The Toolbox is now ready.

-## Note: This library is only for linux.
+## Note: This version is only for linux.